-9 Mistakes That Can Sink Your Car Accident Case in Colorado Springs
+9 Mistakes That Can Sink Your Car Accident Case in Colorado

 Avoid these post-accident mistakes at all costs

-You’ve been in a car accident in Colorado Springs and it’s likely that things are probably very confusing right now.
+You’ve been in a car accident in Colorado and it’s likely that things are probably very confusing right now.
 You may be injured or worried about how you will get to work without your car.
 You may be wondering what happens next and if everything will be ok.
 With so much going on, you certainly don’t want to make your situation any worse than it already is by being manipulated by the other driver or by insurance companies along with other case-sinking factors.
-Drivers involved in car accidents in Colorado Springs need to be aware of certain things that could ruin their chances of seeking adequate compensation for injuries or property damages.
+Drivers involved in car accidents in Colorado need to be aware of certain things that could ruin their chances of seeking adequate compensation for injuries or property damages.

 While your health is the most important thing right now, the events following an accident unfold quickly and, if you’re not careful, you could do or say something that hurts your case and claim to compensation.
 After all, the auto insurance industry is big business and your health is not usually their biggest concern.

 To help you avoid mistakes that could hurt your case, we’ve compiled a list of the most common ones.
-We’ve seen them all at the McDivitt law offices in Colorado Springs.
+We’ve seen them all at the McDivitt law offices in Colorado.
 From lies on accident reports to ill-timed Facebook posts, every decision you make following an accident can have severe repercussions.
 The worst of which could provide ammunition for an insurance company to wriggle out of paying.

 Avoid the following to protect yourself and your car accident case.

-People often lie on accident reports in Colorado Springs.
+People often lie on accident reports in Colorado.
 Don’t be one of them.
 It not only prejudices your case, but it is fraud.
 Exaggerating your injuries even just a little bit is known as “soft” or opportunistic insurance fraud.
 If you are lucky, a fraudulent claim will only be denied.
 But it can lead to so much worse.
 You could lose any settlement or damages awarded, you could be forced to pay damages, and you might even lose your insurance policy permanently, making you uninsurable for the rest of your life.
 Oh, and there’s also the chance you face criminal charges for a fraudulent personal injury claim.
 So, always tell the truth.
 It’s that simple.

 - Telling Different Versions of Your Story

-It’s 2019.
-Cameras are seemingly everywhere nowadays all over the Colorado Springs area.
+It’s 2021.
+Cameras are seemingly everywhere nowadays all over Colorado.
 Insurance companies will often make use of any surveillance footage or other evidence they can find.
 You may think you can get away with saying the other driver ran a red light when they didn’t, but the chances are that at a busy intersection somebody caught it on their phone.
 Or there might be red-light cameras, which can sometimes reveal if somebody ran a light.
 You need to keep your story straight.
 If you say one thing but video footage reveals another, you’ll end up in a pickle you don’t want to be in.
 So, write things down to help you remember them.
 And remember that the use of surveillance can go both ways.
 Photos and phone videos can easily jog your memory as to what really happened, and can also prove your correct version of the story.

 - Posting on Social Media